DeLighT: Deep and Light-weight Transformer: Introduction

 We demonstrate that \arch~models achieve similar or better performance than transformer models with significantly fewer parameters and operations, on two common sequence modeling tasks, (i) machine translation and (ii) language modeling.
 On the low resource WMT'16 En-Ro machine translation dataset, \arch~attains transformer performance using $2.8\times$ fewer parameters.
 On the high resource WMT'14 En-Fr dataset, \arch~delivers better performance (+0.4 BLEU score) with $1.8\times$ fewer parameters than baseline transformers.
-Similarly, on language modeling, \arch~matches the performance of the \sota~transformer-based language model, Transformer-XL \cite{dai2019transformer}, with 52 million fewer parameters and $1.3\times$ smaller context length on the WikiText-103 dataset.
+Similarly, on language modeling, \arch~matches the performance of Transformer-XL~\citep{dai2019transformer} with $1.5\times$ fewer parameters on the WikiText-103 dataset.
+Our source code is open-source and is available at: \url{https://github.com/sacmehta/delight}